Square eggs and home-made magnets

 What was I planning?

 First, place the rectangular piece of metal inside the cylinder.
 Then pass an electric current through the solenoid which in turn will generate a magnetic field.
 The electric current will come from the brown and red wires which will be making contact with the ends of the cylinder.
 Satisfied with my planning, I plugged the cable into the power outlet, which was in the OFF position.

 Holding the brown wire in my left hand and the red wire in my right, I touched each end of the cylinder.
 Nothing happened.
 Of course, I said to myself, the power point is not on.

 I reached over, still holding the wires, a finger ready to press the power button to ON.

-“John, where are you?”, I heard my mother calling.
+“George, where are you?”, I heard my mother calling.
 “What are you up to, now?”

 “Here, Mum.
 I’m just looking for something,” I called back as I hastily gathered my gadgetry and tossed them in the bottom of an old chest of drawers.

 Alas, the experiment was over before it had begun.
 At the time I felt cheated, but today I realise I’m here only because I was cheated.
 You see, back then there were no such things as power surge safety switches that automatically cut off power if there is a short-circuit in the wiring.
 If the live wires in my hands had made contact with the cylinder, the voltage and amps would have roasted me!

 And I would not be here to tell the tale.